sysilviakim/rankingQ/README.md

   )
 ```

+## Details

+### Uniformity Test for Detecting Random Responses

+`rankingQ` provides a tool to perform statistical testing with a null hypothesis that no random response exists in the input data.

+### Calibration of Coding Based on the Anchor Question

 ## References

 Atsusaka, Y., & Kim, S.S.
 (2024).
 Addressing Measurement Errors in Ranking Questions for the Social Sciences. *Political Analysis* (conditionally accepted). <https://osf.io/preprints/osf/3ys8x>